 What can you expect from a place with the “Four Seasons” tag on it?
-For starters, outstanding quality of food and flawless service is a guarantee.
+For starters, outstanding quality of food and flawless service are guaranteed.
 At Four Seasons Hotel Macao, Cotai Strip, all the dining destinations deserve the attention, but the best place to spend warm afternoons and evenings has to be Splash.
 Located by the poolside, this alfresco restaurant will instantly make you feel like you’re on vacation, leaving all the worries and daily troubles behind.
-Sit back on the comfy wicker armchairs observing lush greenery of Four Seasons’ gardens around and listen to the sound of water mixed with pleasant music while you wait for the food.
+Sit back on the comfy wicker armchairs, observe the lush greenery of Four Seasons’ gardens around and listen to the sound of water mixed with pleasant music while you wait for the food.

 The Splash menu is a combination of various cuisines.
 Healthy salads, juicy burgers, bar food such as fish and chips, or chicken wings make up for a promising dinner with your mates or family.
 Their Mexican dishes feature a personal twist from Four Seasons chefs.
-The crispy codfish burrito is a mix of a classic Mexican burrito and fish and chips.
-Succulent cod with veggies are wrapped in a thin tortilla and served with salty French fries and a selection of sauces–ketchup, chipotle, and salsa verde.
+The tiger prawn and pork floss burrito is a twist on a classic Mexican burrito with avocado, chili-tahini dressing and mindblowing pear and rocket slaw.

-If you wish to order something to share with your companions, go for cheese nachos, crispy corn chips topped with creamy guacamole, cilantro, peppers, cheese, and shallots.
+If you wish to order something to share with your companions, go for the spicy nachos, crispy corn chips topped with creamy guacamole, beef ragu, spiced kidney beans, jalapeño, cheddar cheese, salsa, and sour cream.
 Our personal Mexican favorite at Splash is BBQ pork ribs tacos.
 A serving has two hard shells filled with tender pork, wasabi coleslaw, jalapeños, and shallots.
-You can make it even tastier, adding some garnish of guacamole, sour cream, and cheddar cheese.
+You can make it even tastier, by adding some garnish of guacamole, sour cream, and cheddar cheese.

 The Mexican selection at Coast is small, but everything is excellent, especially the tacos.
 Sure, meat tacos are great, but how about substituting meat with seafood?
 That is what they did at Coast, putting juicy shrimps inside hard shells and adding some coleslaw with avocado.
 With guacamole and spicy salsa on the plate, this dish goes to our list of the best tacos in town!
 Another Mexican specialty is nachos, which they make from scratch in-house.
 Unlike some of the nachos, the ones at Coast are not topped with minced beef so even vegetarians can enjoy them!
 Meat lovers will appreciate juicy steak skirt grilled medium-rare with black beans and avocado salsa.